runabrandes/portfolio-project-1/README.md

 * All Social media links work correctly and open in a new tab
 * All images load on each page as intended
 * The audio file works as intended

+### SOLVED / UNSOLVED BUGS AND ERRORS

+My website has not shown any errors whilst testing was carried out.
+I only had a few warning messages come up during the HTML and CSS testing.
+The warnings and their fixes can be found in the "Testing - Validators" section of this README document.